 Sell Works on Paper Unframed (but well presented!)

 On the other hand, I have found that framing is very personal and clients like it to match their decor.
 Therefore, I prefer to sell unframed works professionally wrapped in clear acetate sleeves, mats and acid-free foam backing boards.
 I get all of mine in bulk from an east coast supplier whom I’ve been working with for years.
 Their name is Stu-Art Supples, and you should tell them Miriam Schulman sent you!

 The sleeves keep fingerprints off of your originals, and also make the work easy to transport.
 Since I create my watercolor in the same sizes, I have them matted to sizes that fit ready made frames.
 That way I can tell my customers that they do not have to custom frame the art since it already fits ready made frames.
-I do the same with my prints. (btw, I do have a mini-course in how to make and package prints at the Inspiration Place called Print Apprenticeship)
+I do the same with my prints. (btw, I do have a free crash course on creating your own fine art prints.
+Check it out here!)

 If I am selling the art framed, I usually add double the cost of framing, and round it up a little, to the price of the work.
 The reason I double the framing cost is if you are selling through a gallery that takes a commission, they will be taking about half the price of the sale and you do not want to lose money on the framing.
 This is why I only sell canvases in a simple black floater frame that does not cost as much.
 For my works on paper, I generally sell them matted as described previously but unframed for the same reason.

 Keep your pricing consistent